dataloop-ai/video-tracker/README.md

 You need to download the artifacts of this package from: https://storage.googleapis.com/dtlpy/model_assets/video-tracker/artifacts.zip

-After downloading, extract the files and move them to the "weights" directory in this repository

 ## SDK Installation

 You need to have dtlpy installed, if don't already, install it by running: